-This process can find many issues, but you should also make sure to perform basic steps like creating a full backup and checking our release notes for changes before upgrading.
+Make sure to also perform basic steps like creating a full backup and checking our release notes for changes before upgrading.

 1. Get a Development License

-The addons associated with your paid license will be available in your test installation, with the exception of Live Chat.
-Installations using this type of license must be private and return a
+The addons for your paid license will be available in your test installation, with the exception of Live Chat.
+Installations using this type of license must be private and must return a

 Forbidden error or login prompt if accessed.